-- 1. Go to WiFi & Switch Controller > SSID and select Create New. - 2.
-Enter:
+- 1. Go to WiFi and Switch Controller > SSIDs and select Create New. - 2.
+Complete the following fields:

 Interface name A name for the new WiFi interface.
-For example, homenet_if.
-Traffic Mode Tunnel to Wireless Controller SSID The SSID visible to users.
-For example, homenet.
-Security Mode Data Encryption Preshared Key Configure security as you would for a regular WiFi network.
+Traffic Mode Local bridge with FortiAP interface.
+SSID The SSID visible to users.
+Security Mode Configure security as you would for a regular WiFi network.
+Pre-shared Key A network access key for the SSID.

-- 3. Select OK.
+- 3. Click OK.

-- 4. Go to WiFi & Switch Controller > Managed FortiAPs, select the FortiAP unit for editing.
+- 4. Go to WiFi and Switch Controller > Managed FortiAPs, select the FortiAP unit for editing.

 - 5. Authorize the FortiAP unit.